kangli-bionic/prep-step-2/part1-enumerables/reduce.md

   3. The interpreter reassigns the accumulator to the return value of the addition in step 2 (`3`).
   4. The interpreter invokes the `+` operator again with the accumulator (`3`) as the receiver and the next element in the array (`3`) as the argument (i.e., `3 + 3` or `3.+(3)`).
   5. The interpreter reassigns the accumulator to the return value of the addition in step 4 (`6`).
-  6. Because the array has no remaining elements, the interpreter returns the accumulator, `6`.
+  6. Because the array has no remaining elements, the interpreter returns the accumulator: `6`.

 This method is analogous to `reduce(:+)`: